-A fundamental barrier to the wider adoption of this approach is that the vast majority of existing analysis tools and pipelines do not work with multiple reference genomes, and the naïve creation of an 'in-silico polyploid,' formed by aggregating multiple reference genomes, is inadequate in many scenarios.
-It is necessary to have a clear conceptual difference between the sequences from a single line/species, which are generally considered in aggregate, and sequences from different lines/species, which are considered as alternatives.
-Furthermore, this

-'in-silico polyploid' approach is highly inefficient when working with a large number of highly related genomes, since each is represented independently.
+A fundamental barrier to the wider adoption of this approach is that the vast majority of existing analysis tools and pipelines do not work with multiple-reference genomes.
+The naïve creation of an in silico polyploid, formed by aggregating multiple-reference genomes, is inadequate in many scenarios.
+It is necessary to have a clear conceptual difference between the sequences from a single line/ species, which are generally considered in aggregate, and sequences from different lines/species, which are considered as alternatives.
+Furthermore, this in silico polyploid approach is highly inefficient when working with a large number of highly related genomes, as each is represented independently.

-The creation of a pangenome promises to address the conceptual and computational limitations of the 'in-silico polyploid' approach.
-At its most basic, a pangenome must retain the distinction between multiple sequences from one origin genotype and sequences from different genotypes, and more critically, the analysis tools using a pangenome reference must act appropriately based on this origin information and the specific analysis being performed.
-For computational reasons, a pangenome is likely to be represented as a graph structure, as described above, rather than a large collection of independent linear sequences.
+The creation of the pangenome promises to address the conceptual and computational limitations of the in silico polyploid approach.
+At its most basic, the pangenome must retain the distinction between multiple sequences from one origin genotype and sequences from different genotypes and, more critically, the analysis tools using the pangenome reference must act appropriately based on this origin information and the specific analysis being performed.
+For computational reasons, the pangenome is likely to be represented as a graph structure, as described above, rather than a large collection of independent linear sequences.
 This allows regions that are shared between many genomes to be represented once, saving both storage space and computational resources during alignment.

-Despite the challenges of their creation, pangenomes promise to be an extremely powerful resource for the analysis of genomic sequences.
+Despite the challenges of their creation, pangenomes promise to be an extremely powerful resource for analysis of genomic sequences.
 However, existing pangenomic aligners, such as BWBBLE (Huang et al., 2013) can handle only limited variation beyond what is already known.
-This limitation is not critical for genomes (e.g. human) where genetic diversity is limited and where the reference is very comprehensive.
-However, for optimal use with crop species and their wild relatives, pan-genomic tools will also need to support highly divergent, novel sequences as well as large-scale variations.
-One approach has been made by the variant graph team (Variant graph team, 2018) that allow representing pangenomes in graphs or to map reads to these and also to visualize them.
+This limitation is not critical for genomes (e.g. human) in which genetic diversity is limited and in which the reference is very comprehensive.
+However, for optimal use with crop species and their wild relatives, pangenomic tools will also need to support highly divergent, novel sequences as well as large-scale variations.
+One approach has been made by the Variant Graph Team (Variant Graph Team, 2018) that allows the representation of pangenomes in graphs or to map reads to these and also to visualize them.

-In summary, by using multiple reference genomes, it is possible to find new genes or new regulatory cis elements which would not be possible with only one reference.
-Especially in the case of regulatory elements, line specific transposon insertions bringing their own regulatory elements might play an important role (Chuong et al., 2017).
+In summary, using multiple-reference genomes, it is possible to find new genes or new regulatory cis elements.
+This would not be possible with only one reference.
+Especially in the case of regulatory elements, line-specific transposon insertions bringing their own regulatory elements might play an important role (Chuong et al., 2017).